Nancy Drew: Secrets Can Kill: Reception

-During the year 2001, Secrets Can Kill sold 28,050 units in North America, according to PC Data.
+In 2001, Secrets Can Kill sold 28,050 units in North America, according to PC Data.
 Its jewel case re-release sold 41,455 copies in the region during 2003.
-In the United States alone, the game's computer version sold between 100,000 and 300,000 units by August 2006.
+In the United States alone, the game's computer version sold between 100,000 and 300,000 units by August, 2006.
 Combined sales of the Nancy Drew adventure game series reached 500,000 copies in North America by early 2003, and the computer entries reached 2.1 million sales in the United States alone by August 2006.
 Remarking upon this success, Edge called Nancy Drew a "powerful franchise".

 Critical reception for Nancy Drew: Secrets Can Kill has been mixed.
-The Washington Post panned Secrets Can Kill, criticizing it for not giving the player a good sense of the character of Nancy Drew and stating "This sanitized game could get old pretty quick; I'd stick with the books".
+The Washington Post panned Secrets Can Kill, criticizing it for not giving the player a good sense of the character of Nancy Drew and stating "this sanitized game could get old pretty quick; I'd stick with the books".
 Adventure Gamers gave the game two stars.
 The New York Times has dubbed the game the "Un-Barbie of computer games".
-The Sun Sentinel has praised the game, writing "Nancy Drew: Secrets Can Kill is a wonderful game for readers of Nancy Drew mysteries and even past readers.
+The Sun Sentinel praised the game, writing "Nancy Drew: Secrets Can Kill is a wonderful game for readers of Nancy Drew mysteries and even past readers.
 It helps bring the characters alive, while injecting a bit of the player into the role."
-Millie Benson, a journalist who wrote many of the original Nancy Drew mysteries under the Carolyn Keene pseudonym, praised the game in the Toledo Blade, commending it for "retain(ing) the flavor of the early Nancy Drew books" and for the developers' "care in developing scenes and characters".Commonsensemedia reviewed the remastered game and gave it a favorable review, rating it at five stars.
+Millie Benson, a journalist who wrote many of the original Nancy Drew mysteries under the Carolyn Keene pseudonym, praised the game in the Toledo Blade, commending it for "retain(ing) the flavor of the early Nancy Drew books" and for the developers' 'care in developing scenes and characters.'"